 Because it is up to us to address it—within ourselves and among ourselves.
 Black people cannot solve racism because it is not their problem.
 It is white people who dreamed up the lie that whiteness is superior, and it is white people who will have to undo this lie—in ourselves and our families, in schools and offices and governments, in every institution we’re a part of.
 Racism is our problem, and it is a problem of being out of touch with reality.
 Out of touch with the real powers, that is, the powers of nature.

 For, as Daddy Jerry knew, all of us bow down to nature’s forces.
 None of us can control the ebb and flow of tides or the swell of the clouds or even the surging of life and death within our own bodies.
 We are born from the Earth, and there we will return, every one of us.
 In this great democracy of dying we are all equal.
 In light of Earth’s ultimate power, we are utterly equal.

 Nature’s power will unmask our lies.
 As Daddy Jerry said, “Earth is our witness.”

-Today, June 5, is the birthday of Breonna Taylor, killed by police in her home.
-She would have been 27.
-No officers have been charged in her death.
+No officers have been charged in the death of Breonna Taylor.
 Find more information and how to help at JusticeforBreonna.org.